 - More than 600 walkers helped five bushwalkers complete their 560km protest trek from Sydney to Mt Kosciuszko.

-- Over 12,000 people, including more than a thousand from the Monaro electorate, signed a petition delivered to the NSW Parliament.
+- Over 12,000 people in 2019, including more than a thousand from the Monaro electorate, and more than 15,000 people in 2021 signed petitions delivered to the NSW Parliament.

 - Aboriginal people from four major western catchments held a historic Narjong Water Healing ceremony in the headwaters of the Murrumbidgee River.

-- When the 2019 the Australian Alps feral horse survey revealed an estimated 20,000 horses were trampling Kosciuszko National Park we put the national media spotlight on the figures.
+- When the 2020 Kosciuszko feral horse survey revealed an estimated 14,000 horses were trampling Kosciuszko National Park we put the national media spotlight on the figures.

 - We’ve taken politicians and media into the park to witness the damage first-hand.

-- We commissioned a poll of over 600 Eden-Monaro voters which revealed 80% of voters understood the need for feral horse management.
+- We commissioned a poll of over 600 Eden-Monaro voters during the 2020 by-election which revealed 80% of voters understood the need for feral horse management.

-- And we continue to be a voice for reason, science and logic.
+In 2022 we will continue to be a voice for reason, science and logic until the NSW government implement the new Kosciuszko horse management plan.

 Please support our campaign by making a tax-deductible donation today.